Chart Color Schemes

 Gordon displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Gordon, as per the latest Census evaluation, 69.3% of dwellings were houses while 30.8% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
+In Gordon, according to the latest Census, 69.3% of dwellings were houses, with the remaining 30.8% being semi-detached homes, apartments, or other types.
 This compares to the Australian Capital Territory's figures of 63.3% houses and 36.7% other dwellings.
-Home ownership in Gordon stood at 27.8%, mirroring the Australian Capital Territory figure, with mortgaged properties accounting for 52.2% and rented dwellings making up 20.0%.
-The median monthly mortgage repayment in Gordon was $1,950, lower than the Australian Capital Territory average of $2,080.
-The median weekly rent in Gordon was recorded at $420, compared to the Australian Capital Territory's figure of $450.
-Nationally, Gordon's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Home ownership in Gordon stood at 27.8%, similar to the ACT's level.
+The majority of dwellings were mortgaged (52.2%) or rented (20.0%).
+The median monthly mortgage repayment was $1,950, lower than the ACT average of $2,080 but higher than the national average of $1,863.
+The median weekly rent in Gordon was $420, which is higher than the national figure of $375 and slightly below the ACT's $450.

 Frequently Asked Questions - Housing